raygadas/minimax-tic-tac-toe/README.md

-# Tic tac toe implementation using minimax algorithm
+# Tic tac toe implementation using minimax algorithm, react and gatsbyjs